 Montgomery Central Appraisal District - Total Value of Parcels

 In the past decade, Montgomery County has added 75,500 parcels and seen property values double.
-As the most in-demand area in the Houston area, Montgomery County will continue to increase in size and value, straining the ability of the Montgomery Central Appraisal District (MCAD) to properly evaluate it all.
-With only 55 appraisers, MCAD failed to appraise all parcels in 2022 and 2023, leaving them no choice but to levy taxes sight-unseen.
-It is little wonder that tax protests are on the rise in Montgomery County, with 27.52% of all residents appealing in 2023.
-Join O’Connor’s Property Tax Protection Program(TM) and get armed for your battle against MCAD.
+As the most in-demand living space in Houston’s orbit, the area will continue to increase in size and value, straining the ability of the Montgomery Central Appraisal District (MCAD) to properly evaluate it all.
+With only 42 appraisers, MCAD failed to appraise all parcels in 2023 and 2024, leaving them no choice but to levy taxes sight-unseen.
+It is little wonder that tax protests are on the rise in the area, with 26.07% of all residents appealing in 2024.
+Join O’Connor’s Property Tax Protection Program™ and get armed for your battle against MCAD.
 You will never have to worry about upfront costs or hidden fees and will never pay unless you lower your property taxes.
 Enroll, relax, and save.

 Total Number of Parcels in DistrictSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.